micss-lab/AAMA-sim/README.md

 This part assumes all prerequisite tools installed.
 If not please follow [here](setup.md).

-- Create a Catkin Workspace
+- Create a Catkin Workspace.
+Dont run if already created `catkin_ws` from `setup.md`
   ```
    $ cd ~
    $ mkdir catkin_ws && cd catkin_ws